Mukheem1603/Data-Structures_-C-/README.md

 Queue work on the basis of First-In-First-Out (FIFO).
 First entered element will be removed first.
 # Linked List:
 Linked list is the collection of nodes.
 Here you can insert and delete data in any order.
-# Tree:
-Stores data in a non linear form with one root node and sub nodes.